icarusfactor/opensim-install/README.md

-Change directory to the Apache users DOCROOT to start from, but not install Wordpress yet, in here we will untar the file as the user as follows "tar -zxvf opensim-0.9.2.1.tar.gz".Now change directory to the opensim directory and then into the bin directory.
+Change directory to the Apache users DOCROOT to start from, but not install Wordpress yet, in here we will untar the file as the user as follows "tar -zxvf opensim-0.9.2.1.tar.gz".
+We will also change the name to its simpler form without version. "mv opensim-0.9.2.1.tar.gz ./opensim".
+Now change directory to the opensim directory and then into the bin directory.

 **Files that need to be changed from default settings:**